How to change the Active Directory password hash method

 Considering that no password hash algorithm can protect you against weak and easily guessed passwords, finding and remediating these in your environment is crucial.

 Password hashing is a commonly used technique to protect passwords.
 Not all password hash technologies are equal.
-Compared to the relatively insecure MD5 and SHA-1 hashes with bcrypt, the bcrypt hash provides far superior protection to the original password than MD5 and SHA-1.
+Compared to the relatively insecure MD5 and SHA-1, the bcrypt hash provides far superior protection to the original password than MD5 and SHA-1.
 Additionally, it takes much longer to reproduce or guess the hashes generated with bcrypt.
 Regardless of the type of password hash technology used, weak or commonly used passwords provide easy targets for attackers who use large password lists in password spraying and credential stuffing attacks.

 Organizations need to use the right tools to discover weak and risky passwords in their Active Directory environments.
 Specops Password Auditor provides a powerful tool to help gain visibility to many different types of dangerous passwords used in Active Directory as well as effective auditing of existing password policies against security best practices.